Funding from SSF

 The Swedish Foundation for Strategic Research, SSF, is a free and independent research funding body within the public research funding system that contributes substantial funding for research at Karolinska Institutet.
 Some of the larger allocations and researchers who have received funding are listed below.

 Ingvar Carlsson Award

 The aim of this programme is to identify and support young, well-qualified researchers who, after their postdoc in another country, intend to start an independent, lasting and creative research career in Sweden.
-Each project receives a tree-year grant of SEK 3 or 4 million.
-The grant also include a personal scholarship of SEK 60 000 that will be awarded to each recipient.
+Each project receives a three-year grant of SEK 3 or 4 million.
+The grant also includes a personal scholarship of SEK 60 000 that will be awarded to each recipient.
 The programme is named after former Swedish Prime Minister Ingvar Carlsson, in recognition of his contribution as Chairman of the SSF during the period 1997-2002.

 Awardees from Karolinska Institutet

 - Michael Landreh – Structural proteomics to map instable proteins in cancer (2017-2020)

 - Juan Du – Microbioma in HPV-related infections and cancers (2017-2020)